pdh736/Type-on-Strap/pages/about.md

 live in korea, seongnam

-contact me to click bottom email-icon
+If you want to contact me please click e-mail icon